ousachev28/Threat-Hunting-Port-of-Entry/README.md

 **Flag Value:** `88.97.178.12` — `2025-11-19T00:57:18Z`

 **Detection Strategy:** Query logon events for interactive sessions from external sources during the incident timeframe.
-Use `DeviceLogonEvents` and filter by `LogonType` values indicating remote access.
+Use `DeviceLogonEvents` and filter by `DeviceName` and "ActionType" values indicating remote access.

 **KQL Query:**
 ```